 Content first.
 For real, content is always first.
 It’s the first condition for every project.
 If you are a client and you don’t have any content, how could you expect the agency to start with the design?
 Or, from another perspective: what if you finished your design and already started with development, but the client sends you different content?
 The chaos for information architecture happens – and later on, the whole project, budget, and timeline are suffering.

 The example of content you agreed upon with the client:

 Just imagine the following scenario.
 In “one-moment” client decided that he need an additional block of content.

 But what happens with our project timeline?
-We are now in a development phase… HTML/CSS is almost finished.
+We are now in the development phase.
+HTML/CSS is almost finished.

-Ask the client for all pieces of content (texts, video, etc.); this is the first reason for a lot of failed web projects.
-As a Project manager, you should set-up environment (project rules and behavior for both sides) that will gain best results for both sides.
+Ask the client for all the pieces of content. (texts, video, etc.) This is the first reason for a lot of failed web projects.
+As a Project manager, you should set-up environment (project rules and behavior for both sides) that will gain the best results for both parties.

-And I would like to give you a tip for content – all texts.
-Be careful with this and always ask a client for formatted texts.
+I want to give you a tip for content – all texts.
+Be careful with it, and always ask a client for the formatted documents.
 Why?
 Check this below (this is a part of our offer):

 #4 Offer preparation – maintenance

-Almost, every web project needs maintenance.
+Almost every web project needs maintenance.
 Why?
-And how to explain this to a client?
+And how to explain it to a client?
 Here is the reason.
 Every website (CMS = WordPress) needs: